inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   Press the "m" button.
 The sound should be muted.

 #### LAN
+Server:
 *   Allow parallel processes to run in "Run/Debug Configurations".
 Start a new game, press Create.
-Then give the portnumber to establish the connection on, and how many players that will play the game.
-Open a new game-process.
-Press Join, and input the same port number as before and "localhost" (because host is running on your computer).
-Press Join again.
-The screen should freeze until the host has started the game.
-Press Start in the game thats hosting the game.
-Both windows should now show two players on the map.
-If a turn is played, the players should move at the same time.
+Press start game.
+The game should not start because no clients have connected.
+Start another process and this time press Join.
+Type in "localhost" and press join.
+The host should have you registered on the screen.
+Press Start on the host screen.
+The game should start.
+*     Allow parallel processes to run in "Run/Debug Configurations".
+Start a new game, press Create.
+Join with several other processes and make sure that the "number of clients connected" is increased.

+Client:
+*   Allow parallel processes to run in "Run/Debug Configurations".
+Start a new game, and press join.
+Type in "localhost" and press join.
+The game should end because there is no host to connect to.
+*   Allow parallel processes to run in "Run/Debug Configurations".
+Start a new game, and press join.
+Start a new process and select Create.
+Go back to the client and type in "localhost" and join game.
+The game should start.

 #### Choosing screen
 *   The server chooses the screen.
 Start a new host and choose a map.
 Start a new client and join the game.
 The two screens